 IoT services improve the general conditions for building owners and occupants.
 They allow FM companies to monitor and adjust building systems, HVAC or lighting, to match comfort levels, they provide 24/7 security and surveillance services that enhance safety for all tenants in addition to using predictive maintenance to avoid outages or significant downtime caused by maintenance issues.

-At Wattsense we are committed to help Facility Management companies add value, improve their services and deploy at scale their applications and IoT solutions.
+At Wattsense we are committed to helping Facility Management companies add value, improve their services and deploy at scale their applications and IoT solutions.